Welcome to your year-round activity club

 Cycling .
 Hiking .
 Paddling .
 Cross-Country Skiing .
 Snowshoeing

 The Halton Outdoor Club recognizes that riding with others is both more enjoyable and safer than riding alone.
-The Club offers two cycling programs: road cycling and trail cycling.
-Road cyclists travel on secondary scenic roads while trail cyclists look for trails dedicated to non vehicular traffic.
-Our trail cycling is not to be confused with mountain biking where the terrain is often challenging and rugged; we prefer a gentler trail, usually along the area’s rail trails.
-Most road rides are concentrated in the Halton region while most of the trail rides take place a little further afield such as in Hamilton, Niagara or Brantford.
+The Club currently offers a trail riding program.
+A road cycling program will be offered if there is sufficient interest.
+Trail cyclists look for trails dedicated to non-vehicular traffic.
+Our trail cycling is not to be confused with mountain biking where the terrain is often challenging and rugged; we prefer a gentler trail, usually along the area's rail trails.
+These trail rides mostly take place in Hamilton, Niagara, Brantford or Caledon.

-In both cases our day trips are free; you provide the bike and the leg power and we supply the maps and the leaders.
-There is a separate schedule for the road tourers and the trail riders.
-The schedule specifies the meeting time and place for each ride.
-When required, route maps and descriptions are given out at the beginning of each ride.
-Leaders will indicate points of interest on the ride, as well as indicate any areas of caution.
+Our day trips are free; you provide the bike and the leg power and we supply the routes and the leaders.
+The cycling schedule is shown on the Club's website.
+The Events Calendar gives a description of the ride, including the riding surface, the terrain and the distance and specifies the meeting time and place for each ride, with a GPS map attached.
+At the beginning of each ride, leaders will indicate points of interest on the ride, as well as any areas requiring caution.

-Whether you are a beginner, intermediate or advanced rider, there will always be someone to ride with and there will be various distances to choose from.
-For trail riders routes usually cover from 35 – 50 kms.
-For road tourers the average distance is around 50 to 60 kms.
-Both programs can usually provide options for longer and shorter distances to accommodate all levels of cycling.
-If possible we will provide a ‘sweep’ for the ride to help keep the group together, provide assistance to riders in the event of problems and to prevent anyone being left behind.
+Whether you are a beginner, intermediate or advanced rider, there will always be someone to ride with and usually various distances from which to choose.
+The rides usually cover 20 to 60 kms.
+The shorter distances are Level 1, more for beginners, while distances of 35 kms or more are Level 2, for more experienced riders.
+If possible we will provide a "sweep" for the ride to help keep the group together, provide assistance to riders in the event of problems and to prevent anyone being left behind.

-During the summer months the Club offers some extended cycling trips to various locations in Canada and the States.
-A description of these trips along with the sign up procedures will be available in the spring and summer newsletters.
+During the summer months the Club offers some extended trips to various locations in Canada, the US, and occasionally Europe.
+A description of these trips along with the sign up procedures are available in the spring and summer newsletters.

 See upcoming Cycling Events